metaperl/pure-python-web-development/jupyterbook/end-notes.md

 ### Shiny assessed it

 Joe Cheng, in his [pydata nyc talk](https://youtu.be/ijRBbtT2tgc?t=342) explains why Shiny is preferable to Streamlit.
+He absolutely torches the "restart and run-all" model of Streamlit.

 ## Performance